priyankahotkar/unlimitly/README.md

 - **Discussion Forum**: Engage with peers and mentors to clear doubts.
 - **Filtered FAQs**: Access topic-specific answers to common career queries.
 - **Group Video Calls**: Participate in group mentoring via dedicated channels.
+- **Group Voice Chats**: Participate in group mentoring via dedicated voice channels.
+- **A Completely free all in one solution for everything you need for a good placement**: All resources curated in a single platform.
+We have brought to you all resources at a single place right from downloads, tutorials to practice and projects everything right at one place.

 ### Mentor-Side Features
 - **Profile Creation**: Showcase expertise, experience, and availability.